omarosman107/portfolio/README.md

 Ramadan/Prayer Web Progressive Web Application: https://medium.com/@omaros/the-need-for-a-modern-and-better-athan-app-72c63f75ff42
 -	PWA that processes a variety of data to display prayer times and is specifically catered for the Islamic month of Ramadan.
 The app utilizes location data and displays a modern timer, along with curated, useful features to benefit users, and is also optimized for mobile and desktop devices.
 I have also written an article on Medium that highlights features and use-cases for this application.
-This was a one of the projects that I converted to react, see the original application, and the current version
+This was a one of the projects that I converted to react, see the original application, and the current version.
+AthanApp has been maintained for the last few months to ensure stability, along with general improvments and additional features.
 -	https://sensational-seahorse-48907b.netlify.app/

 https://user-images.githubusercontent.com/19752839/183224044-00f32d53-f409-4c37-a233-e3fc75abaa0f.mov